 Setting a Good Example

 Whether you’re teaching young women to be confident and assertive, or young men to adopt a balanced perspective in their expectations of themselves and others, ultimately parents serve as a model for their actions and perspectives.
 The relationship between a child’s parents plays a strong role in establishing a child’s expectations of themselves and their partner in their future relationships.
 I don’t want to make a list of “do’s and don’ts” that parents need to follow.
 If you have a good partner and a healthy, balanced relationship, you probably don’t have to think about this too much.
 But you may be sending out messages without even realizing it.
 Here is one useful article about being a role model for young women, and another about being a role model for young men.
 If you’re spread a little thin and need support to help your daughter or son, Big Sisters and Big Brothers are really helpful for providing good mentors.
-I am actually in the process of applying to become a big sister myself.
+I am actually in the process of applying to become a big sister myself (*UPDATE: I have been a Big Sister for about 6 months now and am having a great time with it 18/10/2013).

 Teaching about the Risks of Online Interactions